ACM Fellow Frequently Asked Questions (FAQs)

-After you submit the nomination, an endorsement tracker URL will be sent to you in an email from “email@example.com”.
-The tracker allows the nominator to see if endorsements have been submitted and/or confirmed; you will need to log in with your ACM Web account.
+To track endorsements, you will need to log in at myACM.org with your ACM Web Account username and password and follow the link "My Advanced Member Grade Nominations".
+The tracker allows the nominator to see if endorsements have been submitted and/or confirmed.
 Be sure to check that these endorsements are confirmed, not merely submitted.
 If not confirmed by the application deadline, the endorsement will not be considered (nor counted toward the requirement).

 An endorser(s) submitted the endorsement after the deadline – must I resubmit the nomination?